simonerom/iotex-docs/docs/developer/did.md

 ---
-title: Address Based DID
+title: Decentralized Identity
 ---

+iotex DID has been integrated by uniresolver.io -- which is the industrial de facto that resolves DID to the corresponding document

-Prerequisite: make sure to have ioctl installed.
+Please make sure to install ioctl on latest master branch of iotex-core repo.

 Our address-based DID contract on **IoTeX testnet** is: `io1m3wjevwhz2s58sasq0wj4luxrnqt047s687zw8`